How Do I Know If A Source Is Credible?

 When the author is an expert in the field, this increases the possibility of the article being credible.

-If the source is not biased, reports on facts, and the purpose is to inform, the possibility of the article being credible increases.
+If the source is not biased, reports on facts, and the purpose is to inform, the article is likely credible.

 Having a more current article increases the possibility of the article being credible.

-If the author provides references alongside their research or provides evidence to support their idea, the possibility of
+If the author provides references in their research or provides evidence to support their idea, the article is likely credible.

 Source: UNC Greensboro Libraries